spaghetticode/actionmailer-callbacks/README.md

 ## Requirements

-The master branch now works only with Actionmailer 3.x, if you need to add callbacks to older versions please refer to the 0.x release.
+The master branch now works only with ActionMailer 3.x, if you need to add callbacks to older versions please refer to the 0.x release.